Linear stability of the blowdown Ricci shrinker in 4D: Wigner functions, higher modes, and setup to nonradial stability

 \item In Section \ref{sec:further block decomposition}, we further refine our block decomposition for the action of $L_f$ on $J_1^+$-invariant and $J_1^+$-anti-invariant deformations reducing the problem to blocks of size at most $4\times 4$.
 This is a major improvement over the initial size $10(J+1)\times 10(J+1)$ for each $\mathcal{T}^J_{M'}$.

-\item Studying the few remaining blocks, we show in Section \ref{sec:stability for J leq 3} that instability can only come from four $3\times 3$ blocks for $h_A$ in $J=1$ or three $4\times 4$ blocks for $h_I$ in $J=2$.
+\item Studying the few remaining blocks, we show in Section \ref{sec:stability for J leq 2} that instability can only come from four $3\times 3$ blocks for $h_A$ in $J=1$ or three $4\times 4$ blocks for $h_I$ in $J=2$.

 \item These are indeed problematic blocks: it is shown in Section \ref{sec:nonnegative eigenvalues} that $L_f$ does have nonnegative (and even positive) eigenvalues on these blocks.
-All eigendeformations are identified as Hessians of explicit functions. \item In Section \ref{sec:Q2}, we introduce the gauge equations into the integrand of $h_I$ without solving them, and show that all deformations satisfying $\operatorname{div}_fh_I=0$ are stable. \item Finally, in Section \ref{sec:P1}, we bound from above the action of $L_f$ on $J_1^+$-anti-invariant $2$-tensors in $T^{1}_{M'}$ by a diagonal operator reducing the problem to a system of non-interacting $1$-dimensional Sturm-Liouville operators.
+All eigendeformations are identified as Hessians of explicit functions. \item Finally, in Section \ref{sec:P1Q2}, we bound from above the action of $L_f$ on these remaining blocks by a diagonal operator, thereby reducing the problem in each case to a $1$-dimensional Sturm-Liouville operator.

-We show, using a variant of Barta's trick, that this system of Sturm-Liouville operators can at most have four nonnegative eigenvalues; hence $L_f$ can at most have four nonnegative eigenvalues by comparison, one in each problematic block.
-Four such \textit{purely gauge} positive eigendirections are explicitly identified in Section \ref{sec:nonnegative eigenvalues}.
+We show, using a variant of Barta's trick, that this Sturm-Liouville operator can at most have one nonnegative eigenvalue.
+It follows by comparison that $L_f$ can at most have four nonnegative eigenvalues if $J = 1$ and three if $J = 2$, one in each problematic block.
+Such \textit{purely gauge} positive eigendirections are explicitly identified in Section \ref{sec:nonnegative eigenvalues}.
 Consequently, on $\ker\operatorname{div}_f\cap\,\mathcal{T}^J_{M'}$, which is orthogonal to gauge transformations, all of the other eigenvalues must be negative. \end{enumerate}